danube-messaging/danube_docs/docs/architecture/internal_danube_services.md

 # Danube Cluster Services Role

-This document enumerates the principal components of the Danube Cluster and their responsibilities.
+This document enumerates the principal internal components of the Danube Broker.

 ## Danube Service Components

+The Broker owns the topics and manages their lifecycle.
+It also facilitates the creation of producers, subscriptions, and consumers, ensuring that producers can publish messages to topics and consumers can consume messages from topics.

 ### Leader Election Service